Performance Analysis in Instructional Design

-Customer or clients will often present all performance problems as training problems, thus the need to fully analyze the problem in order to determine its root cause.
+Customer or clients will often present a performance problem as a training problem, thus the need to fully analyze the problem in order to determine its root cause.
 The tool shown below helps to narrow the root cause of a performance problem.
 When facing a performance problem, two questions are asked: